EduardoZepeda/EduardoZepeda/README.md

 ## Some projects

-Drop by [eduardozepeda.dev][eduardozepeda] if you want further details about each site's stack and source code.
+visit [eduardozepeda.dev][eduardozepeda] if you want further details about each site's stack and source code.

 - [Enfok shop][enfokshop]
 - [Biodek][Biodek]